The School of Public Policy Alumni Chapter Board represents an expansive network of more than 3,000 SPP alumni.

 Through professional development events, community service programs, social activities and support of the School’s various academic initiatives, the alumni network plays an integral role in advancing our mission.
 Join us at an alumni event or contact us to learn more about getting involved.

-Jessica Frech serves as the president of the School of Public Policy Alumni Chapter Board, elected July 2019, for a two-year term.
+Jessica Frech serves as president of the School of Public Policy Alumni Chapter Board, elected July 2019, for a two-year term.
 She graduated from the School of Public Policy in May 2019 with a focus on energy and environmental policy and holds a Bachelor of Science in Environmental Science and Resource Economics.
 During her time in the program, Jessica served as the Policy Student Government Association’s Service Director from August 2018 - May 2019 and the Co-President of the SPP Environmental Council from August 2018 - May 2019.
 She also held a research assistant position with the Center for Global Sustainability.
-Before beginning the program, Jessica worked in the solar industry for just under three years as a market and pricing analyst and completed an AmeriCorps internship with the Student Conservation Association and the National Park Service.
-Currently, Jessica works for the City of Alexandria, VA as an energy management analyst supporting the City’s Environmental Action Plan including greenhouse gas emissions inventorying and building energy benchmarking.
+Before beginning the program, Jessica worked in the solar industry for three years as a market and pricing analyst.
+During her last semester in school and post graduation, Jessica worked as an energy management analyst for the City of Alexandria, VA.
+Currently, Jessica works for the United States Navy’s Resilient Energy Program Office as an energy project specialist.